-Driving in the winter is very different than in other times of the year.
+Driving in the winter is very different than at other times of the year.
 Adverse weather and longer periods of darkness (especially after the clocks go back at the end of October) makes driving more hazardous.
-Sometimes conditions can be extreme, as we have found out over recent winters, with prolonged periods of heavy snow and floods.
+Sometimes conditions can be extreme, with prolonged periods of snow and floods.